zf-fr/zfr-eb-worker/README.md

 ```

 The `queues` is an associative array of queue name and queue URL hosted on AWS SQS, while `messages` is an associative array that map
-a event name to a specific middleware.
+a message name to a specific middleware.

 ### Configuring Elastic Beanstalk